In fact, getting targeted subscribers is one of the keys that makes an email list makes you money instead of taking money from you.

 - Right after your blog post: Get someone who enjoyed your post to join your list for more goodies.
 Once they finish reading your posts, ask them to stay in touch.
 You get people who really consumed your content and liked it.

 - On a landing page: A landing page is designed to convert.
 One page designed for a specific action.
 You can create them to boost your email list.
-Design it yourself, use ready-themes or use tools like Optin Monster , ThriveLeads to create landing pages.
+Design it yourself, use ready themes, or use tools like Optin Monster, and ThriveLeads to create landing pages.

 - pop-up box: Show a pop-up when your visitors enter your website, navigate or want to leave.
-Love it or hate it; but it works like crazy.
+Love it or hate it, it works like crazy.

 Normally, people who knows you and really care about what you’ve shared join your mailing list once you ask them.

 But there are also people who stumble upon on your blog for the first time.
 And they will never visit your blog again… unless you ask them their email to contact them later.

 To grow your list with those people, you need to give away free stuffs.

 It can be: